-->

 Executive summary

 We have conducted further investigation of the samples and discovered that several campaigns using these malicious executables have managed to remain active and under the radar for more than 3.5 years.
-The oldest samples Alien Labs can attribute to one of the actors date from the 8th of November, 2017.
+The oldest samples LevelBlue Labs can attribute to one of the actors date from the 8th of November, 2017.

 PRISM in VirusTotal